- How is colorectal cancer treated?

 If the cancer comes back locally, surgery (often followed by chemo) can sometimes help you live longer and may even cure you.
 If the cancer can't be removed surgically, chemo may be tried first.
 If it shrinks the tumor enough, surgery may be an option.
 This would again be followed by more chemo.

-As these cancers can often be difficult to treat, you may also want to speak with your doctor about clinical trials of newer treatments you might be eligible for.
+These cancers can often be difficult to treat, so you may also want to speak with your doctor about clinical trials of newer treatments you might be eligible for.